ByronVelasco/Challenges/Challenges 1-10/Challenge 4/README.md

 # Challenge 4 – Largest palindromic number

-In this challenge, the goal is to **find the largest palindromic number** obtained from the product of two numbers less than a threshold.
+In this challenge, the objective is to **identify the largest palindromic number** that can be formed as the product of two numbers, each less than a given threshold.

 ## Problem Statement

 **Task:**
 Find the largest palindrome made from the product of two 3-digit numbers.

----

 ## Data Context

-- `threshold`: positive integer number.
+- `k`: positive integer number.

 Before reading the solutions below, try solving the problem yourself and compare your approach and results.

----

-## First approach

-Computes all possible products of two numbers less than the threshold and cheks if the product is a palindrome.

----

-## Optimal Approach

-Since there are repeated products, for example $11 \cdot 2 = 2 \cdot 11$, we can limit to those where $y \geq x$.
-Also, we can start the search in descending order of the factors.
-In this way, we can skip all those products that are less than the maximum palindrome found until that point since $x \cdot y > x \cdot (y-k)$, for any $k \geq 1$.

-- **Advantages:** less products and palindromic validation.

----
+## Finding the Largest Palindromic Product by Exhaustive Search

+To determine whether a number is a palindrome, one must check if its sequence of digits reads identically forwards and backwards.
+This can be achieved by reversing the digits of the number and comparing the reversed value to the original.
+If both are equal, the number is palindromic.

+To find the largest palindromic product below a certain limit, consider all possible products of two numbers less than the given threshold.
+By systematically checking each product in descending order, and updating the maximum whenever a larger palindromic number is found, the search ensures that the largest such product is identified.
+The process can be optimized by breaking out of the inner search loop early if the current product cannot exceed the largest palindrome found so far, thus reducing unnecessary computations.

+## Palindromic Product Search Using String Comparison

+To identify the largest palindromic product of two numbers below a given limit, consider all possible products in descending order.
+For each product, determine if it is a palindrome by converting the number to a string and checking if it reads the same forwards and backwards.
+This string-based comparison eliminates the need for a separate digit-reversal process, streamlining the palindromicity check.
+By iterating from the largest factors downward and breaking early when further products cannot exceed the current maximum, the search is both exhaustive and efficient.

 ## Final Result

-For `threshold = 1000`, the correct result is:
+For `k = 1000`, the correct result is:

 **906609**